The Smart Export Guarantee: is it any good?

 Even with a large battery, most solar homes will produce more electricity than they need at various times during the year – particularly under the sunny skies of summer.

-The Smart Export Guarantee (SEG) ensures energy suppliers have to pay you for sending this excess electricity to the grid, and is designed to encourage uptake of renewable generation systems.
+The Smart Export Guarantee (SEG) ensures energy suppliers have to pay you for sending this excess electricity to the grid, and has effectively encouraged uptake of solar panel systems.

 In this guide, we'll explain how the SEG works, how you can qualify, and how much you could earn.